Phipsmon/PokemonRedHead/README.md

 # About the project
 This is a work in progress project, as a team, we primarily don't know what we're doing.
-Our main goal is to reach the end of the project without irreparably corrupting the original binary file.
+Our main goal is to reach the end of the project without irreparably corrupt the original binary file.

 ## Roadmap